2024 Solar Incentives Guide for Rexburg, ID - Tax Credits & Rebates

 State & Local Solar Incentives

 Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these could include rebates, tax credits and more.
-The incentives — which might be given by the state of Idaho, or by your county or municipality — may be offered for only a limited time, or on an ongoing basis.
+Similar to federal incentives, these can include rebates, tax credits and more.
+These incentives — which may be given by your county or municipality, or by the state of Idaho — might be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Rexburg